HomeIndustriesAutomotive

 Top Automotive UX Agencies in Europe

-There are 11 Automotive-specialized UX agencies in Europe.
-The top-ranked for 2026 are COBE, IDEO, and User Interface Design, with average rates around €100-180/hr.
-Key hubs include Munich, London, Berlin.
+There are 24 Automotive-specialized UX agencies in Europe.
+The top-ranked for 2026 are UX&I GmbH, COBE, and IDEO, with average rates around €100-180/hr.
+Key hubs include Berlin, Munich, London.

 These agencies design for dashboards at 130 km/h, not websites at a desk.
 They understand that a driver gets 2 seconds to glance at a screen before it becomes a safety hazard—and that constraint changes everything about how you design.
 Deep expertise in HMI standards, driver distraction regulations (EU GSR, NHTSA), and the unique challenges of product design for multi-modal interfaces where user research happens in simulators, not meeting rooms.